midgardproject/midgardproject.github.com/midgard2/_posts/2012-05-16-php_extension.md

     php_admin_value midgard.configuration 'midgard'

-The configuration file 'midgard' must exists in system configuration directory ('/etc/midgard2/conf.d').
+The configuration file `midgard` must exists in system configuration directory (`/etc/midgard2/conf.d`).
+You can also specify a config file from an arbitrary path:

+    php_admin_value midgard.configuration_file '/full/path/to/config/file'

-In apache httpd environment, all files existing in '/etc/midgard2/conf.d' will be read upon module startup, all classes will be registered and for every configuration,new connection will be implicitly established.
+In apache httpd environment, all files existing in `/etc/midgard2/conf.d` will be read upon module startup, all classes will be registered and for every configuration,new connection will be implicitly established.
 Classes will be registered "globally", which means every class will be available for every virtual host.
-Connection will be available thanks to php_admin_value being set in virtual host, and as identified by name, it'll be shared among different virtual hosts with the same configuration name specified.
+Connection will be available thanks to `php_admin_value` being set in virtual host, and as identified by name, it'll be shared among different virtual hosts with the same configuration name specified.

 This way is recommended also for safety reasons.
-All files in '/etc/midgard2/conf.d' directory can be readable only by root user.
+All files in `/etc/midgard2/conf.d` directory can be readable only by root user.
 And as apache httpd server starts up it's able to read every single configuration with root privileges, and as soon as all its modules (including php) are loaded, the privileges are dropped, so it's not possible to read those files from any code executed within virtual hosts.

 ### Setting the sharedir in configuration file for one host or one application.